-Syria has a narrow coastal plain which runs along the Mediterranean Sea from north to south.
+Syria has a narrow coastal plain that runs along the Mediterranean Sea from north to south.
 North of Tartus, the mountains plunge directly into the sea.
 To the east, the Ansariya mountain range borders the coastal plain from north to south.
-The mountains have an average width of 32 kilometres.
-They reach their highest point (1,562 metres) east of Latakia.
-On their eastern flank runs the Ghab Depression, a 64 kilometre long valley where the Orontes River (Nahr al-Asi) flows northward to Turkey and into the Mediterranean Sea.
+The mountains have an average width of 32 kilometers.
+They reach their highest point (1,562 meters) east of Latakia.
+On their eastern flank runs the Ghab Depression, a 64-kilometer long valley where the Orontes River (Nahr al-Asi) flows northward to Turkey and into the Mediterranean Sea.

-The Anti-Lebanon Mountains (Jibal Lubnan al-Sharqiya) mark Syria’s border with Lebanon.
-The average height of this mountain chain ranges from 1,800 to 2,100 metres.
-Its highest point is Mount Hermon (Jabal al-Shaykh) at 2,814 metres.
+The Anti-Lebanon Mountains (Jibal Lubnan Al-Sharqiya) mark Syria’s border with Lebanon.
+The average height of this mountain chain ranges from 1,800 to 2,100 meters.
+Its highest point is Mount Hermon (Jabal al-Shaykh), at 2,814 meters.
 The Abu Rujmayn chain prolongs the Ruwaq Mountains that run more or less parallel to the Anti-Lebanon Mountain range, though somewhat to the east.
-In the extreme south-east, Mount al-Duruz rises to 1,800 metres.
+In the extreme south-east, Mount al-Duruz rises to 1,800 meters.
 The Bishri Mountains stretch north-eastward across the central part of the country.

 The rest of the country is desert-like, with mountainous terrains.
 When there is sufficient rainfall, the Syrian Desert turns into green pasture suitable for grazing.
-The Hawran Plain in the south-west, between Mount Hermon and the Jordanian frontier, is rock-strewn yet fertile.
-The only navigable river and main source of water is the Euphrates, which flows south-east across the north-eastern part of Syria from its source in the Turkish Taurus Range.
+The Hawran Plain in the southwest, between Mount Hermon and the Jordanian frontier, is rock-strewn yet fertile.
+The only navigable river and main water source are the Euphrates, which flow south-east across the north-eastern part of Syria from its source in the Turkish Taurus Range.
 Its tributaries are the Nahr al-Balikh and the Nahr al-Khabour.
 In 1973, an artificial lake (Lake Assad) was created when a dam was erected in the river near al-Thawra; it provides water for irrigation purposes and drinking water for the inhabitants of Aleppo.

 The coast and the western mountains have a Mediterranean climate; there is hardly any rainfall from May to October.
 In the summer, the average temperature is 32 ºC, but it is cooler in the mountains.
 The winters are mild, with temperatures around 10 ºC.
 The inland regions have a more continental climate, with hotter summers and colder winters (Eastern Syria is part of the vast Arab Desert).
 In the mountains, snow and frost are not uncommon in the winter.
-Once or twice a year, sand bearing winds (khamsini) raise a wall of dust up to 1,500 metres high.
+Once or twice a year, sand-bearing winds (khamsini) raise a wall of dust to 1,500 meters high.

 Biodiversity and Natural Environment

 Syria’s vegetation can hardly be called rich, as its soil is extremely arid.
-The only fertile soils are to be found along the banks of the rivers, and – astonishingly enough – in the rock-strewn south-western plain called Hawran.
-According to the Ministry for the Environment, 45 percent of the lands consists of pastures, 32 percent of fertile lands, 20 percent of arid lands and only 3 percent of forests (as compared to 32 percent at the beginning of the 20th century).
+The only fertile soils are to be found along the rivers’ banks and – astonishingly enough – in the rock-strewn south-western plain called Hawran.
+According to the Ministry for the Environment, 45 percent of the lands consist of pastures, 32 percent of fertile lands, 20 percent of arid lands, and only 3 percent of forests (compared to 32 percent at the beginning of the 20th century).